NR SA - Network Slicing

 Followings are the configurations in ue_db-ims-slice-multi.cfg

-Followings are the configurations in ue-nr-sa-slice-single.cfg
+Followings are the configurations in ue-nr-sa-slice-multi.cfg

 Perform the Test